coredns/rfc/GSoC_Proposal.md

 __Inferences from the Model__

-To understand whether the data metrics correspond to anomalous or non anomalous data, we cwill take the _L<sub>2</sub>_ norm between the latent vector rperestation of the data metric and the mean of the latent representation of the anomaly free data metrics as well as the mean of the latent representation of the anomalous data metrics.
+To understand whether the data metrics correspond to anomalous or non - anomalous data, we will take the _L<sub>2</sub>_ norm between the latent vector representation of the data metric and the mean of the latent representation of the anomaly free data metrics as well as the mean of the latent representation of the anomalous data metrics.
 Whichever distance is smaller, that would be the class that the data metric is classified as.

 __Advantages__

-The optimization function is directly corelated to our objective
+The optimization function is directly correlated to our objective.
+Hence, there is a higher chance of the model giving the right results.

 __Disadvantages__

-We won't be able to pinpoint a particualr type of anomaly
+Since this model only checks whether the data metrics correspond to an anomaly or not, it is difficult to pinpoint what specific anomaly has been detected.

 __References__